 Love and suffering at the origins of opera

 Unfortunately, the current Covid-19 restrictions have left Dutch National Opera with no choice but to postpone Le lacrime di Eros to a later season.
 Ticket buyers will be notified by email as soon as possible.

 Eros cries, and in the glistening of his tears, the dark sides of love appear.
 For their brand-new production Le lacrime di Eros, theatre-maker Romeo Castellucci and conductor Raphaël Pichon go back to the roots of opera.
 They draw inspiration from the creativity and experimental freedom that reigned in Florence in the late 16th and early 17th centuries to explore the subject that has long been central to opera: love.

 Stage direction, concept, set, costume and, lighting design Romeo Castellucci

 Orchestra & Chorus Pygmalion

 Sung in Italian

 Since its foundation by Raphaël Pichon in 2006, the French ensemble Pygmalion has acquired both national and international fame.
 The ensemble is in residence at the Opéra National de Bordeaux and regularly performs on the world’s most prestigious stages.
 With their distinctive identity as a chorus and orchestra playing historical instruments, Pygmalion strives to create original creations that underline their individuality.
-In January 2022, the acclaimed French ensemble will celebrate the richness of opera as an art form with Le Lacrime di Eros, conducted by their own Raphaël Pichon and directed by Romeo Castelluci.
+In January 2022, the acclaimed French ensemble will celebrate the richness of opera as an art form with Le Lacrime di Eros, conducted by their own Raphaël Pichon and directed by Romeo Castellucci.